Automating Governing Knowledge Commons and Contextual Integrity (GKC-CI) Privacy Policy Annotations with Large Language Models: Introduction

-We further observe that of the \numModels{} models we benchmark, a version of \texttt{GPT-3.5 Turbo} performs the best.
-We find that the model boasts a robust accuracy of 86\%, better than that of prior crowdsourcing approaches~\cite{shvartzshnaider2019going} with considerably less overhead in cost and time.
-Doing so enables \emph{automated} annotation, which substantially decreases the financial burden associated with adopting GKC-CI as a practical analytical framework.
-We use our best-performing model to annotate longitudinal and cross-industry policies from the Princeton-Leuven Longitudinal Corpus of Privacy Policies~\cite{amos2021privacy}, demonstrating how GKC-CI annotation can be used to highlight policies of interest for further analysis.
-We make the results of our annotation, as well as our best-performing model, publicly available to other researchers to promote further study.
+We observe that of the \numModels{} models we benchmark, a version of \texttt{GPT-3.5 Turbo} performs the best.
+We find that the model boasts a robust accuracy of 90.65\%, better than that of prior crowdsourcing approaches~\cite{shvartzshnaider2019going}.
+We consider an accurate annotation to be an exact string match of the human annotator's text.
+In contrast to prior approaches, our best performing LLM only costs \$0.23-0.44 on average to annotate a privacy policy (depending on length) and is able to annotate an entire privacy policy in one minute or less on average (\textasciitilde5000 words a minute).
+We could annotate all policy excerpts from \cite{shvartzshnaider2019going} for only \$7 and in less than one minute.

+We use our best performing model to annotate longitudinal and cross-industry policies from the Princeton-Leuven Longitudinal Corpus of Privacy Policies~\cite{amos2021privacy}.
+We evaluate these policies based on GKC-CI parameter counts, densities, and variances, demonstrating how GKC-CI annotation can be used to highlight policies of interest for further analysis.
+We also present a Python-based GUI that visualizes the results of GKC-CI annotation, showing privacy policy text with annotated parameters highlighted by color.

+In summary, this paper presents a practical method for analyzing privacy policies that integrates machine learning, privacy law, and governance.
+This is the first automated method for GKC-CI parameter annotation in legal documents, which will be extremely useful to the growing GKC and CI research communities.
+This approach could also encourage collaboration and open up new research opportunities in these interconnected fields, promoting more in-depth exploration of privacy protection and compliance.
+More specifically, \begin{itemize}

+\item We demonstrate that accurate GKC-CI parameter annotations of privacy policies can be performed automatically by a fine-tuned large language model (LLM), substantially improving scalability and reducing expense compared to manual and crowdsourcing approaches.
+Further, through training data review, we find these annotations are as accurate as those obtained from humans.

-In summary, this paper makes the following contributions: \begin{itemize} \item We train and publicly release a large language model capable of performing automatic GKC-CI annotation of privacy policies.
-Our automated approach reduces the average per-annotation cost to \$0.0018.
+\item We train and publicly release the data and scripts necessary to reproduce a large language model capable of performing automatic GKC-CI annotation of privacy policies.
+Our automated approach has an average per-policy annotation cost between \$0.23-0.44, depending on the length of the policy.\footnote{This cost estimation range is the average cost of annotating privacy policies from both the 164 least popular and the 164 most popular websites, per their Tranco~\cite{pochat2018tranco} ranking, in the Princeton-Leuven Longitudinal Corpus of Privacy Policies~\cite{amos2021privacy}.} We note that reproducing our model incurs a one-time training cost of \$195 at time of writing.